junxit/us-congress-code/title-07/chapter-31/sec-918c.md

   - **(1)** increasing energy efficiency, siting or upgrading transmission and distribution lines serving rural areas; or
   - **(2)** providing or modernizing electric generation facilities that serve rural areas.
 - **(c)** *Grant administration*
-  - **(1)** The Secretary shall make grants under this section based on a determination of cost-effectiveness and the most effective use of the funds to achieve the purposes described in subsection (b) of this section.
+  - **(1)** The Secretary shall make grants under this section based on a determination of cost-effectiveness and the most effective use of the funds to achieve the purposes described in subsection (b).
-  - **(2)** For each fiscal year, the Secretary shall allocate grant funds under this section equally between the purposes described in paragraphs (1) and (2) of subsection (b) of this section.
+  - **(2)** For each fiscal year, the Secretary shall allocate grant funds under this section equally between the purposes described in paragraphs (1) and (2) of subsection (b).
-  - **(3)** In making grants for the purposes described in subsection (b)(2) of this section, the Secretary shall give preference to renewable energy facilities.
+  - **(3)** In making grants for the purposes described in subsection (b)(2), the Secretary shall give preference to renewable energy facilities.
 - **(d)** *Authorization of appropriations* There is authorized to be appropriated to the Secretary to carry out this section $20,000,000 for each of fiscal years 2006 through 2012.

 ## Source credit